CAR T-cell Therapy

 What are the benefits and challenges?

-CAR T-cell Therapy offers patients with blood cancers a potential life saving treatment option in the event that their disease is not controlled by standard chemotherapy, targeted therapy or bone marrow transplantation.
+CAR T-cell therapy offers patients with blood cancers a potential lifesaving treatment option in the event that their disease is not controlled by standard chemotherapy, targeted therapy or bone marrow transplantation.

 However, as it is a relatively new area of cell therapy, there are some challenges to consider such as the selection of patients who will benefit from this treatment, their level of medical fitness, the timing of cell collection, logistical concerns, and the risk–benefit ratio of treatment for the individual patient.